anchalBomjan/angularjswithwebAPI/README.md

-# This example able to understant  the concept of route , scope, load the files after certain event
+# This example able to understand  the concept of route , scope, load the files after certain event